domschl/HuggingFaceGuidedTourForMac/README.md

 python3.12 -m venv HuggingFaceGuidedTourForMac
 ```

-This added the files required (python binaries, libraries, configs) for the virtual python environment to the project we just cloned, using again the same directory `HuggingFaceGuidedTourForMac`.
+Creating a venv adds the files required (python binaries, libraries, configs) for the virtual python environment to the project folder we just cloned, using again the same directory `HuggingFaceGuidedTourForMac`.
 Enter the directory and activate the virtual environment:

 ```bash
 cd HuggingFaceGuidedTourForMac